francoislaurent/escale/README.rst

 Known issues
 ------------

-* in *download* mode, the files that disappear may not be reported missing; restarting the client fixes it
 * cached relays often exhibit higher latencies because of newly-released resources that may still appear as locked in the cache